KygoSkyrus/skychat/NOTES.md

 # Todo
+- on every action like [delete/accept/block connection, logout etc] create a popup that if user wanna do this,, will have yes no option
+- add loader (while loading mssgs or for dates)
 - add loading more msgs feature, only showing latest 20 rn
 - when sqwitcinh between users or interfaces in chat body,, add animation like slide in up down when iterface is changed
 - add a search icon next to user serch input